 You started studying for a very specific reason and you probably had a specific goal for your life after college in mind.
-But after a few semesters and many hours of memorizing flashcards, those goals usually tend to get forgotten.
+But after a few semesters and many hours of memorizing flashcards, those goals usually tend to be forgotten.
 Try to remember why you decided to go to university in the first place.
 If you learn voluntarily and out of interest, you memorize the material much faster and, in the best case, have fun while doing it!

 Do you remember new ideas faster when they are told to you?
 Do you have to watch a video on how blood circulation works or does it help you to pass on new facts in order to memorize them?
 The most common types of learners are:

 Give yourself enough time so that unforeseen appointments don’t put a spanner in the works!
-It is best to create a learning plan at the beginning of the semester in which you can enter all exams and also allocate the time to study before the exams.
+It is best to create a study schedule at the beginning of the term in which you can enter all exams and also allocate the time to study before the exams.

 Especially in stressful times, plan to meet up with a friend for coffee because it is important to be able to switch off from time to time to give your head a break.
 In your non-study times, it is also important to revitalize your body with brain food.
 Therefore, we put together a whole article on how you can eat yourself smart with brain foods!

-You are sitting at your desk, your documents are in front of you, the pen is already in your hand and you are ready to start – but the very second you put the pen on the paper it goes “bing” and you have received a new message.
-Of course, you now have to check to see who has contacted you and now that you are already on your phone you can quickly check Instagram again too.
-However, “quick check” often turns into hours that you spend in the depths of various social media apps and suddenly instead of the sociology lecture you are occupied with the latest TikTok dance.
+You are sitting at your desk, your documents are in front of you, the pen is already in your hand and you are ready to start.
+The very second you put the pen on the paper, it goes “bing” and you receive a new message.
+Of course, you now have to check to see who has contacted you and now that you are already on your phone, you can quickly check Instagram again too.
+However, a “quick check” often turns into hours that you spend in the depths of various social media apps and suddenly instead of the sociology lecture you are occupied with the latest TikTok dance.

-Sitting for long hours staring into a computer is both eye straining and bad for your position.
-You have probably already noticed how tense you are after long study units.
+Sitting for long hours staring onto a screen is both eye straining and bad for your posture.
+You have probably already noticed how tense you are after long study sessions.
 To compensate, it is advisable to do a little bit of exercise.
-These can vary for everyone, some like to run in the fresh air, others train biceps and triceps in the gym – do what makes you happy!
+This can look differently for everyone, some like to run in the fresh air, others love strength training in the gym – do what makes you happy!